healthchecks/healthchecks/README.md

     -F '='
 ```

-## Sending Status Notifications
+## Sending Alerts and Reports

-healtchecks comes with a `sendalerts` management command, which continuously
+Healtchecks comes with a `sendalerts` management command, which continuously
 polls database for any checks changing state, and sends out notifications as
 needed.
 Within an activated virtualenv, you can manually run
 the `sendalerts` command like so: